 Take a tour through the chakras with Esther Ekhart’s Yin yoga Chakra sequence.

 Chakras are important energy centres in the body, situated along the spine.
 We have 7 main chakras which are connected to our whole system, our physical, mental and emotional body.
-This sequence uses Yin yoga poses to gently stimulate the 7 centres, so the energy starts to flow and the chakra can balance itself if needed.
+This sequence uses Yin yoga poses to gently stimulate the 7 centres of the chakras, so the energy starts to flow and the chakra can balance itself if needed.
 Stay in each pose for about 3 minutes and observe the breathing pattern suggested for half of the time you’re in the pose.

 Before beginning, gather a couple of blocks, a bolster and something to sit on.